Krhost/Krhost/README.md

- **Hey, I’m Christ** 👋
+ **Hey**👋

-I'm a 24-year-old studying computer science based in France, with a strong desire to share my work with you.
+ I’m Christ , a 24-year-old studying computer science based in France, with a strong desire to share my work with you.
 I look forward to hearing from you ! 😄

 ## ⚙️ Skills